UCLA Travel Study Student Guide

 Prescription medications: Remember to bring any prescription medication with you in your carry-on bag.
 Bring enough to last the duration of your trip.
 Keep medicines in their original, labeled containers.
 Bring copies of your prescriptions and the generic names for the drugs.
 If a medication is unusual or contains narcotics, carry a letter from your doctor attesting to your need to take the drug.
 If you have any doubt about the legality of carrying a certain drug into a country, consult the embassy or consulate of that country first.

-Money: Bring ATM cards, one or two major credit cards (Visa or Mastercard), and $100 in the local currency.
+Money: Bring ATM cards, one or two major credit cards (Visa or Mastercard recommended), and $200 in the local currency or plan to withdraw some funds from an ATM upon arrival.

 Passport: Pack an extra set of passport photos along with a color photocopy of your signed passport information page to make replacement of your passport easier in the event it is lost or stolen.
 Leave extra copies of these items with someone at home.